 This article explores the changing nature of the "volunteer" as an official role within health and development interventions in East Africa.
 Contemporary development interventions require the engagement of volunteers to act as links between the project and the community.
 This role is increasingly professionalised within development architectures with implications for the kinds of people who can engage in volunteering opportunities.
 Volunteers in development interventions are likely to be drawn from public sector staff and from educated youth seeking access to positions of paid employment.
-Volunteering as a formal status within the organisation of development programmes is recognised as a kind of professional work by those seeking to engage with development organisations.
+Volunteering as a formal status within the organisation of development organisations.
 Volunteers perform important work in linking development programmes with beneficiaries.
 At the same time, volunteering provides opportunities for personal transformation.